mongodb/docs/source/includes/changelog/atlas-2020.rst

 - Supports the following |azure| regions:

   - Azure Norway East
-  - Azure Switzerland West: this is a non-standard Azure region for use as a secondary DR region in conjunction with Switzerland North.
+  - Azure Switzerland West: This non-standard Azure region should be used as a secondary disaster recovery region for Switzerland North.
-  - Azure UAE Central: this is a non-standard Azure region for use as a secondary DR region in conjunction with UAE North.
+  - Azure UAE Central: This non-standard Azure region should be used secondary disaster recovery region for UAE North.

-- Supports :ref:`Point-in-Time Restores <pit-restore>` for GCP and Azure backups.
+- Supports :ref:`Point-in-Time Restores <pit-restore>` for |gcp| and Azure backups.
-- New clusters default to MongoDB 4.2.
+- Defaults new clusters to MongoDB 4.2.
-- Users are asked to review changes after making edits to a cluster.
+- Displays a review change modal to users after making edits to a cluster.

 .. _atlas_20200218: